andSubmarine/FioLogParser/README.md

 Want to test that your setup works?
 Run the script `simple-example.sh` in the `/examples` folder and see if it generates the `output.png` graph.

+Note that you need to have Python 3 installed on your system in order to run FioLogParser - in case you are on git bash on windows you may have to create a alias for the python3 command to point to python in order to run the example scripts: `alias python3=python`.

 ## FioLogParser
 The purpose of FioLogParser is to provide a general-purpose interface to scripts such as `fioelapsed.py` which generate different kinds of graphs based on Fio log files.